SahilK-027/LeetCode/CONTRIBUTING.md

 1. Create a directory `Leetcode/no.PROBLEM_NAME`
     - For example: if the problem's number is 100, then create a repository 100.
 Same Tree.

-2. Add two files README.md and solution.cpp `(or in that case any language)` inside the directory you have just created
+2. Add two files README.md and solution.cpp `(or in that case extention for any other language)` in the directory you have just created.

-3. Inside the readme follow the following code to write problem description
+3. In the README.md you have created for the particular problem follow the following code to write problem description.
 ```
 # Probelm Name
 ## Description